qiskit-community/qiskit-alt/README.md

     In fact, we use it to get around a hard dependency on `pyscf`, but I will likely make `pyscf` a hard dependency.
     * One can make a fully AOT-compiled system image.
 Currently, we can build this locally in `qiskit_alt` in less than five minutes.
     The basic tooling is there, and improving, but could be more polished.
     We are rolling-our own functions and scripts.
-How robust is it, is a crucial question.
+How robust it is, is a crucial question.
 During development, currently, you *cannot* use the system image.
 The compiled-in package cannot be replaced dynamically.
     For development, we instead rely on [Revise](./Development.md).